mgorzkowski/abn/README.md

 > cmake -GNinja ..
 > ninja

-## How to adjust abn library to your project
+## How to adjust abn library to your project:
 The ABN library works on abn_unit, which is the basic type the calculations are porformed on.
 The abn_unit has ABN_UNIT_BITSIZE size (8, 16, 32, 64, 128 or 256).
 By default it is set to 32.
 To change it modify the ABN_UNIT_BITSIZE definition.